MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/customize-help-desk.md

 # Add customized help desk info to the Office 365 help pane

 As an admin, you can streamline user support by adding customized contact information to the help pane.
-Users in need of help will be able to access your organization's custom support contact info with a single click of the help icon.
+Users in need of help will be able to access your organization's custom support contact info with the help icon.

 > [!NOTE]
 > If you are an admin looking for technical or billing support from Microsoft, see [Contact Office 365 for business support](../contact-support-for-business-products.md).